markusradke/easylca/README.md

 # easylca <img src="man/figures/logo.png" align="right" height="139" alt="" />

-`easylca` is designed to render conducting latent class analyses with mixed indicators (LCAs) with *Mplus 8.4* more accessible. *Mplus* is a powerful commercial statistical software package developed by Muthen & Muthen ([check out their website here](www.statmodel.com)).
+`easylca` is designed to render conducting latent class analyses with mixed indicators (LCAs) with *Mplus 8.4* more accessible. *Mplus* is a powerful commercial statistical software package developed by Muthen & Muthen ([check out their website here](https://www.statmodel.com)).
 With `easylca`, there is no need to worry about learning the *Mplus* syntax.

 The `easylca` package wraps itself around the `MplusAutomation` package which communicates with *Mplus* from within R. However, `easylca` in addition provides functions that ensure data compatibility and can automatically create and run even the most complex LCAs involving censored, zero-inflated, count or negative binomially distributed variables.
 Furthermore, `easylca` includes functions that generate HTML reports for data inspection, model selection and model profile inspection.

-**Be aware: *MPlus 8.4* must to be installed on your computer in order to use package and is *not* installed together with `easylca`.**
+**Be aware: *MPlus 8.4* must to be installed on your computer in order to use ´easylca´ and is *not* installed together with this package.**

 `easylca` also depends on the `rhdf5` package.
 Depending on your environment you may need to install the `BiocManager` package manager first to install the `rhdf5` package.
 If required, please follow these two commands to complete installation: